 In between stops — or after their Cruise — travelers are encouraged to immerse themselves in all of the beauty of the Hocking Hills and its experiences.
 They can work up an appetite or walk off a full stomach as they snap photos of Old Man’s Cave, the spot that legend says hermit Richard Rowe once called home.
 Visitors can also enjoy the area’s fresh air and spectacular winter landscape with a hike to Whispering Cave, Cedar Falls, Conkle’s Hollow or explore any of the area’s many other gorgeous natural features.

 Located 40 miles southeast of Columbus, Ohio, Hocking Hills offers once-in-a-lifetime experiences that make every day feel like Saturday, with plenty of admission FREE activities, including the new John Glenn Astronomy Park.

 The region boasts a wide variety of affordable lodging, from camping, cabins and cottages to hotels and inns.
 In addition to hiking trails, parks and forests, the Hocking Hills is the zipline capital of the Midwest, with 50 ziplines being offered via three distinct guide services.
 Stellar stargazing at the John Glenn Astronomy Park, unique galleries, gift and antique shops; canoeing; horseback riding; birding; fishing; spas and more add to the allure of the Hocking Hills as the perfect place to unplug.

-WHAT: Hocking Hills Comfort Food Cruise
+What: Hocking Hills Comfort Food Cruise

-Where: Hocking Hills Regional Welcome Center, 13178 State Route 664 S. Logan
+Where: Hocking Hills Regional Welcome Center, 13178 State Route 664 S., Logan

-COST: $18 per ticket booklet
+Cost: $20 per ticket booklet